DERMIDEX DERMATOLOGICAL CREAM

 Section 2 on ‘Dermidex contains Cetyl Alcohol and Stearyl Alcohol’.

 What Dermidex looks like and the contents of the pack

 Dermidex is a white cream which has a light fragrance.

 It is supplied in 30g or 50g tubes.

 Marketing Authorisation Holder

 Thornton and Ross Ltd, Huddersfield, HD7 5QH, UK.

-This leaflet was revised in February 2012
+This leaflet was last revised in November 2017

 Dermidex is a trade mark of Actavis Group PTC ehf.